 The Coronavirus, if it gets out of hand, will be responsible for many deaths.
 So while it is essential to build your immune system, it is more critical to run and hide.
 You don’t want to help spread the virus.
 The deaths or illnesses are severe, but our healthcare system’s failure is equally or more important to society.

 A fight between the Coronavirus and people

 One of the most critical fights going on right now is the government against the virus.
 The government’s role is to protect society.
-Sometimes the part of government puts the individual at odds with the government.
-For example, the government has to think about the economy and human life.
+However, sometimes the part of the government puts the individual at odds with the government.
+For example, the government must consider the economy and human life.

-In the government’s fight with the Coronavirus, death is acceptable on a smaller scale, but death is not acceptable in your battle with the Coronavirus.
-You have the responsibility to know where the government’s role ends and your part starts.
-Comply with the government, stay at home, and protect yourself by eating the right diet and seeking medical care.
+In the government’s fight with the Coronavirus, death is acceptable on a smaller scale, but death is not good in your battle with the Coronavirus.
+You are responsible for knowing where the government’s role ends and your part starts.
+Comply with the government, stay at home, and protect yourself by eating the proper diet and seeking medical care.